armory/documentation/_spinnaker_install_admin_guides/orca-sql.md

 ## Keeping existing execution history

 The above configuration will point Orca to your database.
-You have the option to run a dual repository with the following in `profiles/orca-local.yml`:
+You have the option to run a dual repository by adding `dual` in `profiles/orca-local.yml`.

+Armory Spinnaker v2.18+:

 ```yaml
 executionRepository: